dikamjit-borah/Scholie-Backend/README.md

 # Scholie
 Application for <br>
--tutors to assign students with assignments and view their submissions  <br> -students to view and submit assigned assignments <br>
+- tutors to assign students with assignments and view their submissions  <br>
+- students to view and submit assigned assignments <br>
 A simple stateless microservice with few API endpoints: <br>
--Authentication endpoint
+- Authentication endpoint
--REST API endpoints for a virtual classroom app
+- REST API endpoints for a virtual classroom app
 ## Tech Stack
 `Node.js`
 `Express.js`